aliatarek/Nyquist-Theory-Studio/README.md

 # Nyquist Sampling Theory Studio

-A desktop application that illustrates the signal sampling and recovery showing the importance and validation of the Nyquist rate.
+A signal sampling and recovery studio that validates the nyquist rate, with a built in signal composer and a noise feature

 ## Features